EgemenYis/DSA_210_TermProject/README.md

 ## AI Usage

 AI tools were used for:
-- Code structuring and debugging
+- Structuring and debugging code
 - Improving clarity of explanations

-All analysis and interpretations were developed independently.
+All analysis steps, decisions, and interpretations were carried out independently.